CiaranW005/CS4242---Machine-Learning-for-Interactive-Systems/README.md

 ## Design and Implementation:
 - The shout mechanic was treated as a classification problem, allowing the system to distinguish a "real" shout from other loud sounds.
-The model's confidence score was then directly integrated into the final gameplay score. - [Implemented by Igor]
+The model's confidence score was then directly integrated into the final gameplay score.
+  <sub>Implemented by Igor</sub>

 - A regression model was utilised to convert continuous accelerometer readings into a punch-strength score.
-Since punches can vary significantly in angle and speed, regression was selected because it effectively handles continuous sensor data, providing more reliable results than category-based methods. - [Implemented by Emily]
+Since punches can vary significantly in angle and speed, regression was selected because it effectively handles continuous sensor data, providing more reliable results than category-based methods.
+  <sub>Implemented by Emily</sub>

 - Facial expressions were analysed using DTW on FaceOSC data.
-DTW was chosen because players express emotions at different speeds, and this technique is effective for matching sequences that do not align perfectly in time. - [Implemented by Ciarán]
+DTW was chosen because players express emotions at different speeds, and this technique is effective for matching sequences that do not align perfectly in time.
+  <sub>Implemented by Ciarán</sub>

 - All three ML outputs were combined inside MaxMSP, which handled timing, state resets between rounds, and visual feedback.
   The final score multiplied punch strength, shout confidence, and facial-expression matching to reward players who performed